wp-plugins/nextgen-facebook/readme.txt

 **NextGEN Facebook Open Graph (NGFB) is tuned for performance and makes full use of various caching techniques**:

 * Optional file / disk based caching for javascript and images from social websites.
-* Non-persistent (aka "[wp_cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)") object cache for rendered Post and Page content.
+* Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
-* Persitent (aka "[transient](http://codex.wordpress.org/Transients_API)") object cache for complete Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
+* Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.

 NGFB is being actively developed and supported.
 You can review the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) pages for additional setup information.
 If you have questions or suggestions, post them on the NGFB [Support Page](http://wordpress.org/support/plugin/nextgen-facebook).